Red Hat Certified Specialist in Linux Performance Tuning Exam (EX442)

 - Be a RHCSA or have comparable work experience and skills (RHCE would be even better).

-- Have taken the Red Hat Enterprise Performance Tuning (RH442) course or have extensive work experience in performance tuning.
+- Have taken the Red Hat Performance Tuning: Linux in Physical, Virtual, and Cloud (RH442) course or have extensive work experience in performance tuning.

 - Review the Red Hat Certificate of Expertise in Performance Tuning exam (EX442) objectives.